dvvvv1/Secure-Programming/Fuzzing Practice/Source/README.txt

    "$ Make"

-3. Run PNG_Fuzzing_Script (Generate 2000 Fuzzed PNG images in in_dir folder and test them with encoder)
+3. Run PNG_Fuzzing_Script (Generate 2000 Fuzzed PNG images in the in_dir folder and test them with the encoder)

    "$ ./PNG_Fuzzing_Script"

 4. Read results in PNG_Fuzzing.log

-5. Run following command in terminal to debug encoder.
+5. Run the following command in the terminal to debug the encoder.

    "$ gdb comp/./encoder"

-6. In debug mode, run following command to debug each Segmentation fault.
+6. In debug mode, run the following command to debug each Segmentation fault.

    "$ run in_dir/xxxx-example.png test.jpg 50"